 That’s the last attack.
 While those events unfolded, my troops disembarked at Midway, earning me a total victory.

 Checking the final status of the battle from the US point of view, the victory is decisive indeed as the Americans lost all their aircraft carriers, 330 planes and a good number of their cruisers.
-After such a defeat, I don’t see how the Americans could play a meaningful role in the Pacific before late 1943 at the very list – Australia is back on the menu.
+After such a defeat, I don’t see how the Americans could play a meaningful role in the Pacific before late 1943 at the very least – Australia is back on the menu.

 As for Midway – probably Japanese at this point – it had been thoroughly neutralized:

 I made a lot of blunders in that campaign, but none of them mattered because it all came down to finding the Americans before they found me and attacking them before they could get in range.
-While I did like this session, the various design issues I encountered make me think of the game a bit less highly than I did after the battle of the Coral Sea – but it’s still an exceptional experience.
+While I did like this session, the various design issues I encountered make me think of the game a bit less highly than I did after the battle of the Coral Sea – but it’s still a great experience.
 For the next article, I will stop playing in easy mode.
 I’ll take the numerically inferior Japanese in the battle of the Eastern Solomons, before swapping and playing the numerically inferior Americans in the battle of Santa Cruz.